Case Case noun [ French

 to suppose a hypothetical or illustrative case.
 Syn. -- Situation, condition, state; circumstances; plight; predicament; occurrence; contingency; accident; event; conjuncture; cause; action; suit.

-Case Case intransitive verb To propose hypothetical cases. [ Obsolete] "
+Case intransitive verb To propose hypothetical cases. [ Obsolete] " Casing upon the matter."
+L'Estrange.

-Case shot Case" shot` (Mil.)
+Case shot (Mil.)
 A collection of small projectiles, inclosed in a case or canister. » In the United States a case shot is a thin spherical or oblong cast-iron shell containing musket balls and a bursting charge, with a time fuse; -- called in Europe shrapnel .
 In Europe the term case shot is applied to what in the United States is called canister .
 Wilhelm.

-Case system Case system (Law) The system of teaching law in which the instruction is primarily a historical and inductive study of leading or selected cases, with or without the use of textbooks for reference and collateral reading.
+Case system (Law) The system of teaching law in which the instruction is primarily a historical and inductive study of leading or selected cases, with or without the use of textbooks for reference and collateral reading.

-(b) One of the joists framed between a pair of girders in naked flooring.
+Case-bay noun (Architecture) (a) The space between two principals or girders . (b) One of the joists framed between a pair of girders in naked flooring.

-Caseation Ca`se·a"tion noun [ Confer French
+Caseation noun [ Confer French

 caséation .
 See